If you are down to watch a legend ride his bike, Brian Foster BMX videos are timeless pieces of art that will never grow old.

 There’s just something so satisfying about seeing someone float through a set of trails and do tricks like massive dipped 360’s or one-footed table tops to turndown.

-Foster has been a legend in BMX for many years and has had so many incredible video parts through his time as a professional rider.
+Foster has been a legend in BMX for years and has had many incredible video parts throughout his time as a professional rider.

 Here we have his Stay Fit section with Fit Bike Co from 2009.

 This is classic Brian Foster at his finest and will always be a treat to watch.
 There’s something about his trail flow with massive table tops and kick-outs that is just timeless.

 Brian rides much more than just trails in here but also finds unique lines at concrete skateparks, the streets, and the legendary FDR skatepark.

 7. BF-IT trailer

 Here we’ve got an online release trailer for the epic documentary on a truly epic person; Brian Foster.